markjkelly/apigee-orgs-backup/README.md

 # apigee-orgs-backup

-This script leverages the apigee-migrate-tool https://github.com/apigeecs/apigee-migrate-tool to export data from multiple Apigee orgs and store the exported data in a git repo.
-The same script can be run regularly to track and store new org changes in a git repo.
+This script leverages the apigee-migrate-tool https://github.com/apigeecs/apigee-migrate-tool to export data from Apigee org(s) and store the exported data in a git repo.
+The same script can be run regularly to store and track changes from each org in a git repo.

 ## Data Stored